Binh Danh: Work

-Technique
+He began a series of daguerreotypes of American National Parks in 2012.
+Cheryl Haines Gallery states that these images are "an attempt to negotiate his connection as a Vietnamese American with the landscape and history of the United States." and "He explains, "I am interested in how we as a nation of immigrants could 'reflect' on these daguerreotypes and see our faces in this landscape."
+The highly reflective surfaces of Danh's daguerreotypes literally mirror their surroundings, embracing viewers within the idyllic environs of this national landmark."

+Chlorophyll prints

 Danh uses a specific organic technique of his own invention to create his art, the style of which is referred as chlorophyll print.
 This process begins with choosing a suitable leaf; Danh prefers to use leaves from his mother's garden.
 Positives of photographs are placed onto leaves, and then covered with glass to be exposed to sunlight for a period of days.
 If Danh is satisfied with the finished piece, it will be encapsulated permanently by being cast in a solid block of resin.
 Danh has articulated that throughout his education he has been "very attracted to art, history, and science" and that the processes used in his work represent his "interest in the sciences and photographic techniques."
 Danh has also stated that the history he searches for "are the hidden stories embedded in the landscape around" him that chlorophyll prints "capture his belief in the interconnectedness of the natural world."